MushafMughal/BirthdayMailer-Automated_Birthday_Greetings_Tool/README.md

 # Workplace BirthdayWisher: HR's Automated Birthday Greetings Tool

-**BdayMailer** is a Python-based script designed to automate the sending of birthday greetings via Outlook.
-It reads employee information from an Excel file, checks for birthdays, and sends personalized emails with CC recipients included.
+**Workplace BirthdayWisher** is a Python-based script designed to automate the sending of birthday greetings via Outlook.
+It reads employee information from an Excel file or SQL Database, checks for birthdays, and sends personalized emails with CC recipients included.

 ## Features